Bilimkon/SBD-CRM/README.md

 # SBD-CRM
 ISBD

 SBD-CRM .
-JavaFX  desctop application development.
+JavaFX  desktop application development.

 Use source code for only education purposes.